Quackenbush Law Firm Experienced Divorce Legal Counsel

 - get the temporary hearing and Discovery Control Plan ordered by the Court early;

 - do not suggest or argue to limit communications with your spouse;

 - do not suggest or argue for alcohol monitoring;

 - get your attorney to set your mediation quickly and do not accept any excuse for delay; and

-- do not allow your lawyer to delay the post-mediation final hearing.
+- do not allow your lawyer to delay the post-meditation final hearing.

 Although I do not accept anything other than “high asset” divorce cases, I do accept legal malpractice cases against negligent or fraudulent “family” lawyers.
 In fact, I get an extreme amount of personal satisfaction suing these blood-sucking scum.

 If you found this article helpful, please leave my law firm a favorable Google review.
-Also, feel free to forward this article to whomever you think may find if interesting or helpful.
+Also, feel free to forward this article to whomever you think may find it interesting or helpful.